cgranerob/NN-Turb/README.md

 5) A file with the reference behaviors for the second order structure function, skewness and flatness: Train_TurbModane.npz

 # References
-Granero-Belinchon, C. **Stochastic Neural Network generation of 1-dimensional turbulent velocity fields**.
+Granero-Belinchon, C. **Neural network based generation of 1-dimensional stochastic fields with turbulent velocity statistics**.
 Hal/ArXiv.
 2022. <a href="link" > link </a>.

 # Contact